kebluis/mobile-nfc-reader/README.md

 ## Overview & Setup
 This is practically a very simple implementation of RFID reading using your mobile phone's NFC reader.
 Disclaimer, I only provisioned for an android app since I don't own any apple products.

 Due to the dependency, react-native-nfc-manager, the reader won't function not unless we run it using the Expo Dev Client.
-This means that we need to make a prebuild before running the app.
+This means that we need to make a build using the EAS cli and once the apk is installed we'll prebuild our app to see real-time changes

 This next one is optional but I'm leaving you with the configuration if you don't want to use the method that I'm exactly using.
 I wirelessly connected my android phone to my computer by using: